-Obstruction by the defense is the act of a fielder:
+Obstruction by the defense occurs when a fielder:

-that impedes the progress of a batter-runner or runner who is legally running the bases.
+impedes (whether intentionally or unintentionally) the progress of a batter-runner or runner who is legally running the bases.

 If a defensive player is blocking the base or base path without the ball, this is impeding the progress of the runner and this is obstruction.
 Previously, coaches taught players to block the base, catch the ball and make the tag.
 Now it must be catch the ball first, then block the base and make the tag.